runely/calendar-homey/README.md

         - The event has the `CREATED` property
         - The created events start time is inside the current datetime frame beeing synced in
         - The created event is created within the last 24 hours
+- **Synchronization error occurred** - *will trigger when a synchronization error occurs with one of your calendars*

 ### Conditions
 - **Specific event is ongoing** - *will check if specified event is|isn't ongoing*